pharmaverse/pharmaverse_task-view/Pharmaverse.md

 `r pkg("admiralonco")`: This is an extension package of admiral focusing on oncology disease area specifics.

-`r pkg("admiraloptha")`: This is an extension package of admiral focusing on ophthalmology disease area datasets and endpoints.
+`r pkg("admiralophtha")`: This is an extension package of admiral focusing on ophthalmology disease area datasets and endpoints.

 `r pkg("admiralvaccine")`:  This is an extension package of admiral focusing on vaccine specific domains.